Roosevelt’s ‘Secret Map’ Speech

 “The property of all churches will be seized by the Reich and its puppets,” he continued.
 “The cross and all other symbols of religion are to be forbidden.
 The clergy are to be forever silenced under penalty of the concentration camps ...
 In the place of the churches of our civilization, there is to be set up an international Nazi church -- a church which will be served by orators sent out by the Nazi government.
 In the place of the Bible, the words of Mein Kampf will be imposed and enforced as Holy Writ.
 And in place of the cross of Christ will be put two symbols -- the swastika and the naked sword.”

-At a press conference the day after the address, a reporter rather naturally asked the President for a copy of the "secret map."
-Roosevelt refused, but insisted that it had come from "a source which is undoubtedly reliable."
+At a press conference the day after the address, a reporter asked the President for a copy of the “secret map” document.
+Roosevelt declined, but insisted that it had come from “a source which is undoubtedly reliable.”

 The full story did not emerge until many years later.
-The map did exist, but it was a forgery produced by the British intelligence service, most probably at its technical laboratory in Canada.
-William Stephenson (code name: Intrepid), chief of British intelligence operations in North America, passed it on to U.S. intelligence chief William Donovan, who gave it to Roosevelt.
-In a memoir published in late 1984, wartime British agent Ivar Bryce claimed credit for thinking up the "secret map" scheme.
-Of course, the other "document" cited by Roosevelt, purporting to outline German plans to abolish the world's religions, was just as fraudulent as the "secret map."
+The map did exist, but it was a forgery produced by the British intelligence service at its clandestine “Station M” technical center in Canada.
+William Stephenson (code name: Intrepid), chief of British intelligence operations in North America, passed it on to U.S. intelligence chief William Donovan, who had it delivered to the President.
+In a memoir published in 1984, wartime British agent Ivar Bryce claimed credit for thinking up the “secret map” scheme.
+The other “document” cited by Roosevelt, purporting to outline German plans to abolish the world’s religions, was – of course -- just as fanciful as the “secret map.”

-The American public of 1941 overwhelmingly accepted as truthful their president's fantastic and alarmist claims.
-Few Americans could believe that their chief executive might be lying, while "the Nazis" might be telling the truth.
-In his Navy Day address, Franklin Roosevelt thus succeeded in his main goal, which was to frighten the public into supporting, or at least tolerating, his campaign to push the U.S. further into war.
+In 1941 few Americans could believe that their President might lie with such seeming conviction about matters of the gravest national and global importance.
+Most accepted his alarmist claims as true.
+In his historic Navy Day address, Franklin Roosevelt thus succeeded in his goal, which was to further frighten Americans into supporting, or at least tolerating, his campaign to push the U.S. into war.